 –Lucius Annaeus Seneca

 I have long been a proponent of the expression, “What doesn’t kill you makes you stronger.”
 Lately, it has been falling short.
 As Seneca stated, friction creates perfection.
 What I cant quit wondering about based on my beliefs of yogic spirituality is if that is true?

 These experiences are through emotions.
 If you were to contemplate perfected emotional states, what does that include?
 For me joy, love, acceptance, peace certainly come to mind.
-Considering this perfected state, the image of freshly fallen snow, blanketing the forest around my house in glittery, blinding white as the luminous sun smiles upon it.
+Considering this perfected state of emotions, the image of freshly fallen snow, blanketing the forest around my house in Vermont all glittery, blinding white as the luminous morning sun smiles upon it.
 There is little contrast.

-When I think of the friction that leads to perfection, I think of challenges and shadowy emotions such as anger, grief, fear, doubt, loathing, unworthiness, grief.
-This friction provides contrast to the brilliance of perfection.
-Creating imperfection to experience the shadow aspects of our being allows an opportunity to experience the totality.
-Embracing the shadow aspects brings wholeness.
+Friction, the contrast lacking in the snowy image I imagine, which leads to perfection, contains challenges and shadowy emotions such as anger, grief, fear, doubt, loathing, unworthiness, grief.
+Creating imperfection allows us to experience the shadow aspects of our being, providing an opportunity to experience the totality.
+Embracing the shadow aspects brings us wholeness.

 If we were to make a soup of water and chicken, it would be nourishing, but boring.
-It is when we add the spices and vegetables that the taste becomes more complex.
+It is when we add spices and vegetables, the taste becomes more complex.
 If we were to brown the chicken first, even more flavor.
 But all of that is more work, more effort.
 It is not easy unless you’ve repeated the process many, many times and value the efforts that create such delicious results.

 Science knows that even in the darkness, it is impossible not to have some frequency of light.
 Our light is always there, within, waiting to increase.
 It is in the awareness that we have chosen to experience our shadow sides that we can begin to shift out of the darkness and into the light.